-Having ex for the first time can be an awkward, intimidating, and overwhelming experience — but hopefully a positive one, too.
+Having sex for the first time can be an awkward, intimidating, and overwhelming experience — but hopefully a positive one, too.
 What is the first time like for guys?
-Our cultural understanding of "the first time" is extremely gendered and heteronormative; women's first sexual experiences are often thought to be painful, and to create a lifelong obsession and attachment with the person with whom they "lose" their virginity.
+Our cultural understanding of "the first time" is extremely gendered and heteronormative; women's first sexual experiences are often thought to hurt, and to create a lifelong obsession and attachment with the person with whom they "lose" their virginity.
 And, of course, the patriarchy claims that women become damaged goods once it happens.
 On the other hand, men are often high-fived and considered to have "scored."

 Dr. Britney Blair, PsyD, CBSM, AASECT, a psychologist and founder of the sexual wellness app Lover, says that men actually have a "rough time" when it comes to cultural expectations around losing their virginity.